Quantum circuits

 Matrices that satisfy the first condition — that they are equal to their own conjugate transpose — are called Hermitian matrices, and matrices that satisfy the second condition — that squaring them leaves them unchanged — are called idempotent matrices.

 As a word of caution, the word projection is sometimes used to refer to any matrix that satisfies just the second condition but not necessarily the first, and when this is done the term orthogonal projection is typically used to refer to matrices satisfying both properties.
-In this series, however, we will use the terms projection and projection matrix to mean matrices satisfying both conditions.
+In the context of quantum information and computation, however, terms projection and projection matrix more typically refer to matrices satisfying both conditions.

 An example of a projection is the matrix